Court of Castle Chamber: Stuart era

 Even at the height of the anti-Catholic campaign, recusancy cases occupied less than half the Chamber's time.
 There was a notable increase in private business, including cases which on the face of it were outside the Court's remit.
 Because a charge of forgery was involved, the Chamber became one of many courts to take up the protracted litigation in Digby v Kildare, a probate case between the heirs of Gerald FitzGerald, 11th Earl of Kildare, only for the Chamber to complain that the complexity of the case left it with little time to deal with anything else.

 Persecution of recusants continued under Oliver St John, 1st Viscount Grandison (Lord Deputy 1616–22), and was a major factor in his recall.
 The anti-Catholic policy ended under Henry Cary, 1st Viscount Falkland (Lord Deputy 1622–29).
 Falkland offered a program of religious toleration and increased participation by Catholics in public life, popularly known as the Graces, which operated between 1625 and 1634.
-Several of the Graces were designed to curb perceived abuses of power by Castle Chamber, though at this stage there was no threat to its existence.
+Several of the Graces were designed to curb perceived abuses of power by the Castle Chamber, though at this stage there was no threat to its existence.